HooHacks Website

 Through our interest meetings, social media, and flyers, I heavily promoted the website.

 This year, we got a record number of applicants.
-Last year we had 125 applications, this year we had 163 applicants, and 40% of people applied through the website.
+Last year we had 125 applications, this year we had 163 applicants.
+This is a 30% increase in applications!

 Reflection